Igorekmog/rsschool-cv/cv.md

 ### SUMMARY
 I want to start a career as a JS programmer and improve my knowledge in the field of web development.
-I have such character traits as perseverance, determination, quick training, attentiveness and a great desire to learn new things

 ### SKILS
 + HTML